Special Education » Special Education

 Levels of Intervention

-The district operates full-time, supplemental, and itinerant level classes in a variety of settings.
+The district operates full-time, supplemental, and itinerant-level classes in a variety of settings.
 The designation of a classroom is dependent on the average amount of time most students spend in special education.
 The student’s IEP and not the type of classroom determine the amount of time a student is seen by a special education teacher.
-The following indicate the level of intervention provided in the various classrooms:
+The following indicates the level of intervention provided in the various classrooms:

 • Itinerant - 80% or more in a regular education classroom (IT)